Monte Bo: SOIUSA classification

-With an elevation of 2,556 m it's the second highest peak of the Province of Biella after Monte Mars (2,600 m).
+With an elevation of 2,556 m, it is the second highest peak of the Province of Biella after Monte Mars (2,600 m).

 Access to the summit

 The easiest route for the summit is a long but well marked footpath starting from Montesinaro, a village belonging to Piedicavallo township.

 Nearby the mountain's top is located Bivacco Antoniotti, an emergency mountain shelter.

 The summit of the Bo is a well known hiking destination, and since the 19th century it has been celebrated because: